convexengineering/gpkit/docs/source/advancedcommands.rst

 .. literalinclude:: examples/autosweep.py

-If you need access to the raw solutions arrays, the minimum tree spanning any given point can be gotten with ``min_bst = bst.min_bst(val)``, the extents of that tree with ``bst.bounds`` and solutions of that tree with ``bst.sols``.
+If you need access to the raw solutions arrays, the smallest simplex tree containing any given point can be gotten with ``min_bst = bst.min_bst(val)``, the extents of that tree with ``bst.bounds`` and solutions of that tree with ``bst.sols``.
 More information is in ``help(bst)``.